SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-2.html.md

 ### Changes from SmartREST 1.0

-In its base SmartREST 2.0 is like the previous version a CSV-like payload format that is backed by previously created templates to finally create the targeted JSON structure.
+In its base, SmartREST 2.0 is like the previous version: a CSV-like payload format that is backed by previously created templates to finally create the targeted JSON structure.

 Several changes in the functionality have been made: